 At Livingston, we aim to be a helpful resource for you and your loved ones during the COVID-19 pandemic.

-Your health is our priority – we offer COVID-19 testing and vaccinations at all of our facilities.
+Care for All – we offer COVID-19 testing and vaccinations at select locations.

 Make an appointment today by calling 833-850-3500.